madsjulia/Mads.jl/examples/contamination/contamination.md

 eFAST has proven to be one of the most reliable methods among the existing variance-based techniques for quantification of parameter sensitivity (Saltelli, 2004; Saltelli & Bolado, 1998; Saltelli et al., 2000; Saltelli et al., 1999).

-Total and main sensitivity indices for monitoring wells w13a and w20a:
+Total and main sensitivity indices over time for monitoring wells w13a and w20a:

 ![](w13a-efast-main_effect.svg)
 ![](w13a-efast-total_effect.svg)